tantalic/KLSDateLabel/README.md

 ### TTTLocalizedPluralString
 KLSDateLabel uses [TTTLocalizedPluralString](https://github.com/mattt/TTTLocalizedPluralString/) for handling localization strings.
 The TTTLocalizedPluralString macros work simular to the NSLocalizedString macros but add a count argument.

-### appledoc
-[appledoc](https://github.com/tomaz/appledoc) is required if you would like to install the KLSDateLabel documentation into the Xcode organizer.